Defining what luxury interior design is a complex answer, which is often oversimplified.

 Historically luxury interiors were about expensive bling.
 Picture for a moment the formal rooms of a stately home.

-While today’s luxury interior designers have paired back the bling, they still explore the world to source the best materials in order to create an emotional response.
+While today’s luxury interior designers have paired back the gold leaf details, they still explore the world to source the best materials in order to create an emotional response.

 What is Luxury?